 A cloth face covering can help keep the wearer from spreading the virus to others, including those at higher risk of severe illness from COVID-19 and workers who frequently come into close contact with other people.
-These include store and restaurant employees.

 How can I prevent the spread of COVID-19?